-Further reforms to regulatory frameworks on payments linked to order routing are also planned by the Canadian regulators, the US CFTC and in the EU, focusing on greater transparency and seeking to reduce potential conflicts of interests in how order flow is directed.
+Further reforms to regulatory frameworks on payments linked to order routing are also planned by the Canadian regulators, and in the EU, focusing on greater transparency and seeking to reduce potential conflicts of interests in how order flow is directed.

-IV.
-Use of internal or affiliated venues in order routing and order routing behaviours
+V. Use of internal or affiliated venues in order routing and order routing behaviours